Frequently Asked Questions

 Do you have disabled access?

-Our paddocks are wheelchair accesible, and there is disabled parking available outside the shop.
+Our paddocks are wheelchair accessible, and there is disabled parking available outside the shop.
 Please ask if you would like us to put the ramp in place for you to access the shop.
 The Hill Trip involves a 20 minute walk along a rough track, including some rocky steps - there is no easier access than this unfortunately.
-If you're unable to make it up the hill, it is still possible to see reindeer in the paddocks, and if you make us aware that one of your party is disabled we will endeavour to come round to introduce you to them personally.
+If you're unable to make it up the hill, it is still possible to see reindeer in the paddocks from Easter onwards, and if you make us aware that one of your party is disabled we will endeavour to come round to introduce you to them personally.

 Do you have special activities at Christmas time?